By Ray Schultz

 J. M. Pattee left Omaha for good—some say he was run out—in the summer of 1873.
 The Nebraska legislature had outlawed lotteries, effective Sept.
 1, so he regrouped in New York, where he owned a brownstone near Central Park.

-Not a man of idle nature, as a reporter put it, he ran a few scams in the city, then made his way to Laramie and ingratiated himself with the right people.
+Not a man of idle nature, as one reporter put it, he ran a few scams in the city, then made his way to Laramie and ingratiated himself with the right people.
 The Wyoming legislature passed a bill granting him a ten-year lottery license that could never be altered, and Pattee acted on it before the governor could sign it (which he never did).

 It didn’t matter.
 The so-called Wyoming Lottery would operate entirely by mail.
 And Pattee could get away with it,for lawmakers had failed to keep lotteries like his out of the postal system.

-Congress tried in 1865 with a law defining “nonmailable matter”—everything from explosives to lottery materials.
+Congress had tried in 1865 with a law defining “nonmailable matter”—everything from explosives to lottery materials.
 But it failed to specify letters or circulars, and what it meant the courts could never figure out.

-This law allowed postmasters to hold up payment of money orders.
-But it was almost as if they wanted to fail.
 The blunder this time was that they had added the word “illegal.”
 How could a lottery chartered by a state or an institution be considered illegal?

 Other publishers followed Allen’s lead.
 A fellow Augustan named P.O.
 Vickery started Fireside Visitor, and W.W.
 Gannett followed with Comfort.
 Mailed to farmers whether they wanted them or not, these mail order papers were “the great business of the city, completely overshadowing everything else,” wrote Frank A. Munsey.